Lead Generation Chatbots: How They Work and Why They Convert

 Chatbots aren't a universal solution.
 Being honest about where they don't work helps you make a better investment decision.

 If your site gets under 200 unique visitors per month, the ROI on a chatbot implementation probably won't materialise within the first year.
 Focus on driving traffic first, then add the chatbot to capture it.
-The global lead generation industry is projected to reach $295 billion by 2027 (Martal Group, 2026) — businesses are investing heavily in capture tools, but only once they have the traffic to justify it.

 Getting started